 - ECO 120 Survey of Economics (3 cr.)
 Presents a broad overview of economic theory, history, development, and application.
 Introduces terms, definitions, policies, and philosophies of market economies.
 Provides some comparison with other economic systems.
 Includes basic microeconomic and macroeconomic concepts.
 Lecture 3 hours per week. - ECO 201 Principles of Macroeconomics (3 cr.)
-Introduces macroeconomics including the study of Keynesian, classical, monetarist principles and theories, the study of national economic growth, inflation, recession, unemployment, financial markets, money and banking, the role of government spending and taxation, along with international trade and investments.
-Lecture 3 hours per week. - ECO 202 Principles Microeconomics (3 cr.)
+Presents the fundamental macroeconomic concepts, theories, and issues including the study of scarcity and opportunity cost, supply and demand, national economic growth, inflation, recession, unemployment, fiscal and monetary policies, and international trade.
+Develops an appreciation of how these economic concepts apply to consumer, business, and government decisions, and their effect on the overall economy.
+This is a Passport Transfer course.
+Lecture 3 hour.
+Total 3 hours per week. - ECO 202 Principles Microeconomics (3 cr.)
 Introduces the basic concepts of microeconomics.
 Explores the free market concepts with coverage of economic models and graphs, scarcity and choices, supply and demand, elasticities, marginal benefits and costs, profits, and production and distribution.
 Lecture 3 hours per week.